knative-extensions/reconciler-test/README.md

 #### Communicating State

-There are times when the test author would rather pass state from a `Setup` or `Reqirement` of a feature without a complicated parameter passing or callbacks.
+There are times when the test author would rather pass state from a `Setup` or `Requirement` of a feature without a complicated parameter passing or callbacks.
 An example of this would be generating names of resources.
 To Address this need, we added `f.State`.